TomFarley/air/docs/sphinx/source/usage/exercise.rst

 The analysis path lookup file follows the same principals as the calcam calibraiton lookup file discussed above.
 Add a row to specify the shot range for which the new analysis path should be used, specifying the name given in the path definition file.
+Note: Multiple analysis paths can be specified for the same shot range by separating them with a semicolon (';').
+Data for each analysis path will be saved under a different path{i} group within the uda netcdf output file.

 Example file: air_calib/mast_u/analysis_paths-mast_u-rit-defaults.csv